Fried Potato, Ham and Spinach Breakfast Pie

 - 3 teaspoons lemon juice

-- 2 tablespoons flour for the rolling surface
+- 2 tablespoons all-purpose flour for the rolling surface

 For the Breakfast Pie: